-Join Joe Marini for an in-depth discussion in this video Using the exercise files, part of Android: Communicating with the User.
+Join Joe Marini for an in-depth discussion in this video Using the exercise files, part of Android App Development: Communicating with the User.

 - [Instructor] I've provided Exercise Files for this course that you can use to follow along with the videos you see onscreen.
 You can see here that I've copied the Exercise Files folder to my desktop, but you can place them anywhere on your computer that you like.
 Let's take a look inside.
 At the top level of the folder, you'll see two folders, one named Finished and one named Start.
 The Finished folder contains the finished version of the code for the completed application that we will build in this course.
 The Start folder contains the starting point code that I will be using to build towards the finished app.